Minimal spontaneous CP-violating GUT and predictions for leptonic CP phases: Conclusion

 \section{Conclusion}

 We propose a minimal renormalizable Yukawa sector for non-supersymmetric $SO(10)$ GUT which uses CP symmetry.
-The latter is broken spontaneously leading to the effective quark and lepton Yukawa matrices that contain only one complex parameter.
-Observed CP violation in the quark sector restricts the range of this parameter which in turn leads to specific predictions for CP phases in the lepton sector.
-From comprehensive fits to the fermion masses and mixing parameters, we find $-0.4 \le \sin\delta \le 0.4$, $-0.2 \le \sin\eta_1 \le 0.3$ and $-0.5 \le \sin\eta_2 \le 0.5$ for leptonic Dirac and Majorana CP phases.
-The model also has specific predictions for the lightest neutrino mass ($m_{\nu_1} \in [0,0.008]$ eV) and the rates of double beta ($m_{\beta} \in [0.0086,0.0096]$ eV) and neutrinoless double beta decay ($m_{\beta \beta} \in [10^{-4},0.002]$ eV).
+The latter is broken spontaneously leading to the effective quark and lepton Yukawa matrices that contain only three phases.
+Observed CP violation in the quark sector restricts the range of one of these phases, namely $\phi_1$, which in turn leads to predictions for CP phases in the lepton sector.
+From comprehensive fits to the fermion masses and mixing parameters, we find that the framework shows preference for relatively small CP violation in the lepton sector.
+The model also has specific predictions for the lightest neutrino mass ($m_{\nu_1} \in [0,0.007]$ eV), the rates of double beta ($m_{\beta} \in [0.0085,0.0115]$ eV) and neutrinoless double beta decay ($m_{\beta \beta} \in [10^{-4},0.002]$ eV).
 The requirement of successful leptogenesis within this model further reduces the ranges of predicted observables.
+In particular, we find $\sin\delta \in [-0.4,0.4]$ for the Dirac and $\sin\eta_1 \in [-0.3,0.2]$ and $\sin\eta_2 \in [-0.5, 0.5]$ for the Majorana CP phases.
 The conclusive predictions can be tested in the neutrino oscillation and non-oscillation experiments making the underlying model a falsifiable framework of gauge and quark-lepton unification.